Ohio Criminal Statute of Limitations Laws

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-Similar to time limits for civil lawsuits, state prosecutors are required to file criminal charges within the limits established by the criminal statute of limitations.
-These time limits start running at the time the crime was committed, but the "clock" may be paused if the suspect is trying to evade law enforcement or living out of state.
+Like time limits for filing civil lawsuits, state prosecutors must file criminal charges within the amount of time set in the criminal statute of limitations.
+The clock starts running the moment the defendant commits the crime.
+The criminal courts may pause the clock if the suspect tries to evade law enforcement or lives out of state.

 Ohio Criminal Statute of Limitations at a Glance

-Additional details of Ohio's time limits for criminal charges are listed below.
-See Time Limits to Bring a Case: The Statute of Limitations to learn about similar time limits used in civil law.
+Below are more details of Ohio's time limits for criminal charges.
+To learn about similar time limits in civil law, see Time Limits to Bring a Case: The Statute of Limitations.

 ---|---|